breser/git2consul/readme.md

 Note :

-- If a variable is missing or unset, git2consul will store the file as a flat file without considering it as a k/v format.
+- If a variable is missing or unset, git2consul will partially parse the properties and leave the placeholders as strings.
 - If the path to common_properties is incorrect or corrupted, git2consul will ignore it and won't inject any properties.

 #### Clients